 Tokenized securities have attracted a lot of attention over the past year.
 Since we launched our ebook ‘Tokenized Securities’ in January 2019, we have received hundreds requests from projects wanting to utilize the blockchain to issue real estate assets.
 Interestingly, we’ve seen a growing increase in interest amongst traditional financial institutions.

 In light of this, we’ve decided to write a real estate specific paper that outlines how applying control and compliance to the public blockchain brings efficiencies across the lifecycle of this asset class, especially for many a Real Estate Agent out there.

 We have reviewed the traditional real estate market as it is today and the problems that are present in the industry.
 Through this case study we explain how a real estate asset can be represented in the form of tokens and what this process can do to accelerate this industry into the digital era.

 First, let’s take a look at some of the challenges that are currently faced in the industry and discuss what this new technology can do to turn these into opportunities.

 Localized and Stagnant Assets

 Private markets are notorious for being hard to access, opaque and niche for traditional investors.
+People will often need to find experts in the area they wish to enter, such as Rolling Hills Estates real estate agents for example.
 The markets are very local and the assets do not reach global investors in an efficient manner.
 For the issuer, this infrastructure makes it more difficult to raise capital since there are fewer investors.
 For investors, opportunities to assess are limited because offerings are usually based on proximity and personal networks.